ajkalsada/CorelCAD/README.md

 >[!TIP]
 > A significant advantage of CorelCAD is its speed and efficiency.
 The software is optimized for handling large drawings and complex designs, ensuring fast performance and smooth operation even with resource-intensive projects.
 CorelCAD also offers robust customization options, allowing users to tailor the interface and toolsets to their specific needs.
 This flexibility ensures that each user can work in a way that best suits their design style and workflow.
-Additionally, CorelCAD supports cloud collaboration features, allowing teams to work together in real-time, regardless of their physical locations.
-This is particularly beneficial for companies that operate on a global scale or have remote teams, as it fosters better communication and coordination.